Waiting to Happen

 These are helping to inform solutions specific to these locations and create systems for a safer city for us all.
 Thank you to everyone who has shared their stories and ideas with us.

-New Practice are reviewing the anecdotal, qualitative and quantitative data and experiences submitted by you and are bringing together solutions specific to these locations.
+New Practice have reviewed the anecdotal, qualitative and quantitative data and experiences submitted by you and are bringing together solutions specific to these locations.

-We will be presenting the data to Glasgow City Council’s Active Travel committee via local councillors with the aim to promote safer design for junctions and the implementation of immediate changes to make our journeys in the city safer.
+The data was presented to Glasgow City Council’s Active Travel committee via local councillors with the aim to promote safer design for junctions and the implementation of immediate changes to make our journeys in the city safer.
+Since then our team has been acting as a design stakeholder for junction design, inputting with a safety lens during design stages for both internal and external consultants.

 We are also keen to understand if you think any other locations or junctions have similar issues and challenges?
 Please share any final thoughts, ideas and other junctions below, or you can email us your thoughts directly at waitingtohappen@new-practice.co.uk